xemexpress/UniMemo/README.md

-Updated: 2019.9.6.1&nbsp;-&nbsp;Please <b>always</b> refer to the detailed version here: [README.pdf](https://github.com/xemexpress/UniMemo/blob/master/exported/README/README.pdf)
+Updated: 2019.9.6.2&nbsp;-&nbsp;Please <b>always</b> refer to the detailed version here: [README.pdf](https://github.com/xemexpress/UniMemo/blob/master/exported/README/README.pdf)

 # UniMemo -- Excavation of Convenience

 ### To Be Simple

-Take 10 % of price of commodity as commission，purchase + delivery.
+Take 10 % of price of commodity as commission，purchase + deliver in passing.

 ### <u>Components of a Memo</u>